 Michigan Publishing, Amherst College Press, and more than 50 pledging liberal arts college libraries have joined together in a five-year commitment to establish Lever Press, a new publishing initiative aligned with the mission and ethos of liberal arts colleges, committed to platinum open access, and focused on digital modes of scholarship.

-A three-year grant project to support the development of a new platform that will enable the publication and preservation of digitally enriched humanities monographs.
+A project funded by the Andrew W. Mellon Foundation to support the development of a new platform that will enable the publication and preservation of digitally enriched humanities monographs.

 A one-year evidence-based study of how free ebooks are discovered and used.
 Supported by the Andrew W. Mellon Foundation and in collaboration with Open Book Publisher, Open Humanities Press, and the Free Ebook Foundation.

 A one-year project led by Emory University to develop a model contract and relevant addenda optimized for the publication of long-form digital scholarship.
 Generously supported by the Andrew W. Mellon Foundation.

 A joint effort by the University of Michigan and Indiana University at Bloomington to study new models for supporting humanities book publishing.
 Generously supported by the Andrew W. Mellon Foundation.

 A 2016 collaboration between the University of Michigan Library (U-M Library) and Knowledge Unlatched (KU) “to study and overcome remaining obstacles to the spread of open access scholarly publishing in the humanities and social sciences” led Christopher Barnes, PhD, a fellow at U-M Library and an LIS student in the School of Information.

 A project assessing the rights and permissions landscape of the University of Michigan Press backlist: more than 4,000 titles.